dssharma345/datahub-learn/network-documentation/avalanche/tutorials/platform-overview/add-a-validator.md

 `changeAddr`

-Any change resulting from this transaction will be sent to this address.
-You can leave this field empty; if you do, change will be sent to one of the addresses your user controls.
+If this address will receive any changes resulting from this transaction.
+You can leave this field blank; if you do, money will be delivered to one of your user's addresses.

 `username` and `password`

-These parameters are the username and password of the user that pays the transaction fee.
-This user must hold a sufficient number of this Subnet’s control keys in order to add a validator to this Subnet.
+The username and password of the user who pays the transaction charge are included in these parameters.
+To add a validator to this Subnet, this user must have access to a sufficient number of the Subnet's control keys.

-We use the shell command `date` to compute the Unix time 10 minutes and 30 days in the future to use as the values of `startTime` and `endTime`, respectively. \(Note: If you’re on a Mac, replace `$(date` with `$(gdate`.
+To utilise as the values of `startTime` and `endTime` we use the shell programme 'date' to compute the Unix time 10 minutes and 30 days in the future, respectively. \(Note: If you’re on a Mac, replace `$(date` with `$(gdate`.
 If you don’t have `gdate` installed, do `brew install coreutils`.\)

 ```cpp
 curl -X POST --data '{